-Curb was completely unable to market or promote their small cache of alternative country artists, as artists in that genre are concerned less with singles for country radio (which rarely plays them) and more with albums.
+Curb was completely unable to market or promote their small cache of alternative country artists, as artists in that genre are concerned less with singles for country radio (which rarely plays them) and more with albums (the one exception being Lyle Lovett, who on his departure from the label in 2013, stressed that the break was an amicable one).
 This is especially shown with their handling of Hank Williams III.
 Notably, Curb refused to release not one, not twonote This one they refused to release twice in different configurations!, but three of Hank III's albums due to claims the albums had objectionable or noncommercial content, all later released on other Curb imprints or independent labels.
 Hillbilly Joker was later released without Hank's permission after he left the label.
 No wonder he sometimes wears "fuck Curb" T-shirts at concerts.

 MCA Records kicked William Lee Golden out of The Oak Ridge Boys in the late 1980s because they wanted the band to appeal to a younger audience, and they didn't think they could do that with someone with a long, flowing beard.
 He was replaced by Steve Sanders for 8 years before Golden finally re-joined.